z0al/dotfiles/README.md

 - [**🦁 Brave Module**](./modules/programs/brave): A custom module that uses [managed policies](https://support.brave.com/hc/en-us/articles/360039248271-Group-Policy) to de-bloat Brave and automate extensions and other settings.

 - [**💻 Mobile Device Management (MDM)**](./modules/mdm/_darwin.nix): Generates a `nix.mobileconfig` profile on macOS, which can then be manually installed via System Settings.
-The module warns you if the profile changes and needs reapplying.
+The module warns the user if the profile changes and needs reapplying.

 - [**👨‍💻 VS Code**](./modules/programs/vscode): A fully declarative VS Code configuration.
 The final `settings.json` file is copied (not linked), allowing for quick on-the-fly tweaks.